EFootball PES 2020: eFootball PES 2021 Season Update

 On 15 July 2020, it was announced that eFootball PES 2021 Season Update would be released in celebration of the series' 25th anniversary, due to PES Productions focusing development efforts on the upcoming eFootball and its first year entitled eFootball 2022.
 Konami made a "Season Update" to focus on the development.
-It also acts as a separate game from eFootball PES 2020, meaning that it will not be required to play.
+It also acts as a separate game from eFootball PES 2020, meaning that it will not be required to play, thus making it the twentieth and final installment of the Pro Evolution Soccer series.

 Lionel Messi (Barcelona) is the cover star of the standard edition, alongside PES ambassadors Cristiano Ronaldo (Juventus), Alphonso Davies (Bayern Munich), and Marcus Rashford (Manchester United), each representing one of the game's partner clubs.

 Konami announced an exclusive multi-year partnership with A.S.
 Roma and S.S.
 Lazio, while A.C.
 Milan and Inter Milan are not featured after they signed exclusive partnership deals with EA Sports, and instead are known as Milano RN and Lombardia NA respectively.

 The Season Update was released for PlayStation 4, Xbox One and Windows on 15 September.
+A mobile version simply called eFootball PES 2021 was released for iOS and Android on 26 October.